Wilfred/trifle/README.md

 Sample programs: Added a factorial program.

-Errors: Improved wording on calling non-callables.
+Errors messages: Improved wording on calling non-callables.
 Arity errors now include more information on the number of arguments received.

 Booleans: `if` now always requires three arguments.
 Added `when` for when users don't care about else. `unless` was renamed to `when-not`.